 In Fall 2010, the Provost convened a Task Force to improve the quality, quantity, and visibility of research, scholarship, and artistic accomplishments at the University of San Francisco.
 The Task Force produced a report on their findings: Task Force for Research and Scholarship Excellence Report 2011

 The Provost Office collected a list of resources available to support faculty research, scholarship, and creative work.
 Some of these resources were offered previously and some were added in response to the work of the Task Force.
-You may also download a PDF of this information, located below.

 ACADEMIC CAREER PROSPECTUS / LIBRARIAN CAREER PROSPECTUS